 - (1) These amounts represent actual earnings for the calendar year, which may be impacted by, among other things, hire date and the timing of any salary increases made during the year. - (2) Represents the aggregate grant date fair value of stock and option awards computed in accordance with ASC Topic 718, excluding the effect of estimated forfeitures.
-For a description of the assumptions used in valuing these awards, see Note 11 to our consolidated audited financial statements included in our 2021 Annual Report. - (3) Non-equity incentive plan compensation represents amounts earned under our annual performance-based bonus program.
-For additional information, see "Performance Bonuses" below. - (4) For Dr. Brunn, the amounts for 2020 and 2021 include \$773 and \$966, respectively, representing payments on Dr. Brunn's term life insurance policy.
+For a description of the assumptions used in valuing these awards, see Note 11 to our consolidated audited financial statements included in our 2022 Annual Report. - (3) Non-equity incentive plan compensation represents amounts earned under our annual performance-based bonus program.
+For additional information, see "Performance Bonuses" below. - (4) For Dr. Brunn, the amounts for 2021 and 2022 include \$966 and \$966, respectively, representing payments on Dr. Brunn's term life insurance policy.
+For Mr. Davis, the amount for 2022 includes \$35, representing payments on Mr. Davis term life insurance policy, \$75 representing reimbursement for cell phone expenses, and \$1,000 representing our 401(k) matching contributions.
 For Mr. Tan, the amount for 2021 includes \$113 representing payments on Mr. Tan's term life insurance policy and \$225 representing reimbursement for cell phone expenses.
-For Mr. Dahms, the amount for 2021 includes \$3,400 representing our 401(k) matching contribution and \$126 representing payments on Mr. Dahms' term life insurance policy.
-For Ms. Donohue, the amount for 2020 includes \$3,400 representing our 401(k) matching contributions and \$151 representing payments on Ms. Donohue's term life insurance policy.
-For Ms. Donohue, the amount for 2021 includes \$3,400 representing our 401(k) matching contributions, \$190 representing payments on Ms. Donohue's term life insurance policy, and \$375 representing reimbursement for cell phone expenses.
+The amount for 2022 includes \$565 representing payments on Mr. Tan's term life insurance policy, \$900 representing reimbursement for cell phone expenses, \$3,500 representing a tuition reimbursement, and \$9,150 representing our 401(k) matching contributions.
 For Dr. Traber, the amount for 2021 includes \$21,186 representing payments on Dr. Traber's term life insurance policy and \$375 representing reimbursement for cell phone expenses.
-For Dr. Kishimoto, the amount for 2020 includes \$3,400 representing our 401(k) matching contributions and \$2,218 representing payments on Dr. Kishimoto's term life insurance policy.
+The amount for 2022 includes \$21,097 representing payments on Dr. Traber's term life insurance policy, \$900 representing reimbursement for cell phone expenses, and \$9,150 representing our 401(k) matching contributions.
 For Dr. Kishimoto, the amount for 2021 includes \$3,400 representing our 401(k) matching contributions and \$2,756 representing payments on Dr. Kishimoto's term life insurance policy.
-For Dr. Johnston, the amount for 2020 includes \$3,400 representing our 401(k) matching contributions and \$773 representing payments on Dr. Johnston's term life insurance policy.
+The amount for 2022 includes \$2,772 representing payments on Dr. Kishimoto's term life insurance policy and \$9,150 representing our 401(k) matching contributions.
 For Dr. Johnston, the amount for 2021 includes \$3,400 representing our 401(k) matching contributions and \$960 representing payments on Dr. Johnston's term life insurance policy.
+The amount for 2022 includes \$9,150 representing our 401(k) matching contributions and \$1,095 representing payments on Dr. Johnston's term life insurance policy